-This Agreement shall be effective and binding as of the date of its execution for a three (3) year period.
-At the end of the initial term of this Agreement, this Agreement shall automatically renew for successive one year terms unless not later than ninety (90) days preceding the upcoming renewal date, either party shall notify the other, in writing, of the termination of this Agreement at the end of the current term.
-Notwithstanding the preceding, this Agreement shall earlier terminate, automatically, upon the termination of Executive's employment for Cause (as defined in Section 7) prior to the end of the term of this Agreement or any renewal thereof.
-In such event, all obligations of the parties under this Agreement shall terminate except as otherwise specifically provided herein.
+This Agreement will have a term of three years, commencing on the date of this Agreement; provided however, that at the end of the initial term of this Agreement and each renewal term thereafter, this Agreement will automatically renew for successive one year terms unless not later than 90 days preceding the upcoming renewal date, either party notifies the other, in writing, of the termination of this Agreement at the end of the current term.
+Notwithstanding the preceding, this Agreement will earlier terminate, automatically, upon Executive's Termination of Service prior to the expiration of the term of this Agreement or any renewal thereof.
+In such event, all obligations of the parties under this Agreement will terminate, except as otherwise specifically provided herein.